cbot918/ipy/README.md

 # IPY

-### One Liner Create PostgreSQL Server And Connect With Client
+### A Toy project To Wrap One Liner Create PostgreSQL Server And Connect With Client

 <br/>